fz-cambridge/MGflashfm-GLGC-analysis/README.md

 # MGflashfm-GLGC-analysis
-The MGflashfm-GLGC analysis scripts and instructions
+The MGflashfm-Global Lipids Genetic Consortium (GLGC) analysis scripts and instructions

 ## Replication

 This repository holds the scripts and instructions used to generate the results for the MGflashfm fine-mapping paper (cited below).

-For the repository containing the source code of MGflashfm R package, see: https://github.com/...
+For the repository containing the source code of MGflashfm R package, see: https://github.com/jennasimit/MGflashfm

 Paper citation: